jsonkuan/hashBubble/README.md

     1. Edit the `hashbubble.config` file to include the host/port of the Riak node that you want to connect to.

+1. Get an Instagram account and generate an access token.
+Vist http://instagram.com/developer/# for more information.
+    1. Add the access token to the hashbubble.config file and save it.

 1. Run the backend